Used Railroad Tie Conversion via Torrefaction

 The North American railroad industry replaces millions of railroad ties each year.
 The vast majority of ties removed, as well as those replacing them, are made of hardwood.
-CSR, its research collaborators NRRI, and the Indiana Rail Road (INRD) have teamed up to begin investigating the efficacy of converting a portion of those ties into torrefied biomass that can be used to fuel utilities and, ultimately, CSR's locomotive 3463.
+CSR, its research collaborators NRRI, and sponsors, such as the Indiana Rail Road (INRD), have teamed up to begin investigating the efficacy of converting a portion of those ties into torrefied biomass that can be used to fuel utilities and, ultimately, preserved steam locomotives.

 According to the Railway Tie Association:

 - 15,063,539 crossties were replaced by the major U.S. railroads in 2011, of which:

 - 14,148,012 were new wood ties;

 - 370,875 were of materials other than wood (primarily concrete).